Questions and all the Answers your holiday starts here

 Are the beaches in Thailand clean?

 Sharks!!!
-All of the beaches in Thailand are safe, clean and there are very few sharks actually found in the waters around Thailand.
+All of the beaches in Thailand are safe and clean and very few sharks are found in the waters around Thailand.
 I do not recall ever any form of shark attack

 What is the food like in Thailand?